dra2020/method_eval/docs/Processing.md

 ## TODO

 - Pull data for each state
+- Inventory the map links & pull dates for each state

 - Run the analyze_map.sh script for each state
-- Resolve election issues w/ Dave when he gets back
+- Resolve election issues w/ Dave when he gets back <<< Dave

 - Import results into & format spreadsheets for each state
 - Combine the composite results for each state into all up spreadsheets

+- Flesh out research questions